Jack Suwinski Preview, Player Props: Pirates vs. Cardinals

-Jack Suwinski -- with a slugging percentage of .194 in his past 10 games (including zero home runs) -- will be in action for the Pittsburgh Pirates against the St. Louis Cardinals, with Drew Rom on the hill, on August 21 at 7:05 PM ET.
+The Pittsburgh Pirates, including Jack Suwinski (.097 batting average in his past 10 games), take on starting pitcher Adam Wainwright and the St. Louis Cardinals at PNC Park, Tuesday at 7:05 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Twins.
+In his last game he had a hitless showing (0-for-5) against the Cardinals.

 Jack Suwinski Game Info & Props vs. the Cardinals